aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

     protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.

-At the very end, layer is standardized by subtracting arithmetic mean and dividing by root mean squared error.
+Finally, the layer is standardized by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r